uku3lig/dotfiles/README.md

 # uku's dotfiles

+> [!WARNING]
+> this repo has been deprecated in favor of a home-manager based approach, that you can find at [uku3lig/flake](https://github.com/uku3lig/flake)

 very minimalist, i don't like my desktop cluttered

 currently using hyprland, i3 & polybar configs are very likely out of date